rredfearn32/abito-nestjs-api/README.md

 # Description

-test
+Also, make env file work: https://docs.nestjs.com/techniques/configuration#custom-env-file-path

 Abito helps people to meet their goals and build good habits.
 It does this by recording streaks of a person either persistently following good habits, or not doing bad habits they want to break.

 ## What is this repo?